ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### Day 67: December 18, 2017 - Time spent, 1 hour

+**Today's Progress**:  Figured out how to get geolocation and Google Maps to work together.
+Started studying the Free Code Camp (FCC) weather API.

+**Thoughts**: Today was mostly tweaking and poking once I found an example of getting Google to take my laptop's location.
+Worked at getting the right sized map.
+Looking at the FCC weather API it looks like it's got a lot of good fields to play with.
+I figure I'm going to try and use the sunrise and sunset data in addition to weather conditions.
+It would be nice to know what their original source is just because I like vetted resources for applications, but this will do for the exercise.

+I also have some work to do because the examples I used to generate the Google Map based on geolocation ran script and style tags inside the HTML.
+I think it would be good practice to transfer these out to their own separate script.js and style.css

+**Link(s) to work**
+1. Show the Local Weather - https://www.freecodecamp.org/challenges/show-the-local-weather

 ### Day 66: December 17, 2017 - Time spent, 1 hour

 **Today's Progress**:  Completed Free Code Camp (FCC) Wikipedia Viewer.
 Started planning for Show Local Weather.
 Obtained a developer key for the Google Maps API.